coala/documentation/Help/MAC_Hints.rst

     $ brew install python3
     $ python3 --version   # To check the installed version

-3. Create Virtual environments with pyvenv
+3. Create Virtual Environments with pyvenv
 ------------------------------------------

 ::